TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 16.12.1.12 COMMITTEES:

-A. Advisory function: To assist and advise the board in its functions and mission, the board may appoint and utilize, at its discretion, advisory committees consisting of at least one board member and at least two members expert in the pertinent field of relevant health care to assist in the performance of the board’s duties.
+A. Advisory function: To assist and advise the board in its functions and mission, the board may appoint and utilize, at its discretion, advisory committees consisting of at least one board member and at least two members that are experts in the pertinent field to assist in the performance of the board’s duties pursuant to authority under Section 61-3-10 NMSA 1978 of the Nursing Practice Act.
 Any committee serving the board shall have a purely advisory role and shall not have any policymaking authority of any kind.

 B. Membership: Except as otherwise provided in the board’s rules, the board has absolute discretion with respect to the number of individuals who may serve on a committee, provided that in no case shall a quorum of the members of the board serve on a committee.